 We’ve used Super Shuttle, an accessible transportation company, as well as the AirTrain which connects to Newark Liberty Airport Station.
 We then boarded the NJT bound for New York Penn Station.

-Have you even been to New York if you haven’t been in a yellow cab?
-Thankfully it’s easier to ride in a yellow cab as they now have wheelchair-accessible taxis, which you can hail on the street or request via Accessible Dispatch.
+Have you ever visited New York without taking a yellow cab?
+Thankfully, it’s easier to ride in a yellow cab as they now have wheelchair-accessible taxis, which you can hail on the street or request via Accessible Dispatch.

 The subway is possibly the quickest way to get around the city, but not all stations are accessible.
-Most buses are wheelchair accessible with ramps/lifts that the driver will deploy for you to get onboard.
+Most buses are wheelchair accessible, with ramps or lifts that the driver will deploy for you to get on board.
 The driver will then secure your wheelchair in place with safety restraints.
 We used the subways a few times but found the buses much easier to use.
 You can get out of the cold for a while and enjoy the Christmas lights and decorations from the bus.
-It will also save your wheelchair battery too.
+It will also save your wheelchair battery.

 Nothing beats getting a feel for a city than exploring on foot/wheelchair though.
 You’ll get to see and experience things you won’t see while sitting on a bus or in a taxi.
 Being outside will allow you to really soak up the festive spirit.

-My thick fluffy lined jacket with a furry hood was also my best friend during our visit to New York City at Christmas.
-I had hats, scarves, gloves and winter boots to keep the cold at bay.
-My advice would be to wear as many layers as physically manageable for you to keep warm.
-I wore lots of layers, which reduced my already restricted movement but I wanted to try and be as warm as possible.
+My thick, fluffy-lined jacket with a furry hood was also my best friend during our visit to New York City at Christmas.
+I had hats, scarves, gloves, and winter boots to keep the cold at bay.
+My advice would be to wear as many layers as are physically manageable for you to stay warm.
+I wore lots of layers, which reduced my already restricted movement, but I wanted to try and be as warm as possible.
 I wish I had bought hand warmers because I struggled to control my wheelchair because my hands and arms were frozen.

-The Rockefeller Centre is iconic and one of the most recognisable places in NYC.
-Other than being a complex of commercial buildings it’s also where you see the spectacular Rockefeller Centre Christmas tree, thousands of lights and the skating rink.
+The Rockefeller Center is one of New York’s most recognisable landmarks.
+Other than being a complex of commercial buildings, it’s also where you see the spectacular Rockefeller Center Christmas tree, thousands of lights and the skating rink.
 Remember the scene in Home Alone 2 where Kevin is reunited with his mum?
-Well, you can stand/sit in that very spot like in the movie.
-Bear in mind it’s incredibly popular so it’s always going to be a busy spot.
+Well, you can stand or sit in that very spot, just like in the movie.
+Bear in mind that it’s incredibly popular, so it’s always going to be a busy spot.

-If you can drag yourself away from the Rockefeller Centre Christmas tree, make sure you check out the Radio City Christmas Spectacular.
+If you can drag yourself away from the Rockefeller Center Christmas tree, make sure you check out the Radio City Christmas Spectacular.
 This famous annual musical holiday stage show at the Radio City Music Hall takes place each year and is sure to give you all the festive feels.
-The performances from the famous Rockettes is amazing.
-The dancing and high-kicks will have you mesmerised.
+The performances from the famous Rockettes are amazing.
+The dancing and high kicks will leave you mesmerised.

 We loved it!
 Our accessible seats gave us a great view of the stage and all the action.
 We left at the end of the show feeling full of Christmas spirit.

 Central Park is one of my favourite places to visit in New York City.
-It’s beautiful all year around.
-By visiting in December there is a chance of some snow.
+It is beautiful all year.
+By visiting in December, there is a chance of some snow.
 Central Park with a sprinkling of snow is stunning.
 Not too much though.
 I don’t want my wheels to get stuck.
-Rolling around Central Park is wheelchair accessible and I never experienced any problems getting around in my wheelchair.
-It was also nice to watch everyone skating around Wollman Rink with great views of the city.
+Rolling around Central Park is wheelchair accessible, and I never experienced any problems getting around in my wheelchair.
+It was also nice to watch everyone skate around Wollman Rink with great views of the city.

 Christmas markets are a great way to pick up festive souvenirs for yourself or unique Christmas gifts for family and friends.
 We visited Columbus Circle Holiday Market and Union Square Holiday Market for a look around.
-We couldn’t leave without buying a keepsake so when we spotted two turtle doves Christmas tree ornaments we just had to take it home with us.
+We couldn’t leave without buying a keepsake, so when we spotted two turtle doves’ Christmas tree ornaments, we just had to take them home with us.
 The turtle doves were also a reference to Home Alone 2 (told you we were fans).
-Hot chocolate, mulled wine and roasted chestnuts will help you to warm up while browsing the market stalls.
+Hot chocolate, mulled wine, and roasted chestnuts will help you warm up while browsing the market stalls.

-You may not initially consider museums to be all that festive but you would be surprised.
-Many museums like The Metropolitan Museum of Art are great places to visit during the Christmas season.
-The Met, for example, has it’s very own special Christmas tree as well as festive performances, displays and choirs.
+You may not initially consider museums to be all that festive, but you will be surprised.
+Many museums, like the Metropolitan Museum of Art, are great places to visit during the Christmas season.
+The Met, for example, has its very own special Christmas tree as well as festive performances, displays, and choirs.
 You are sure to get into the Christmas spirit after that.

 Have you visited New York City at Christmas in a wheelchair?
 Do you have any travel trips for New York at Christmas?
 What were your favourite accessible things to do in New York City?